Home

 Photo: BC Archives (F. Dally)

-Sproat was typical of the colonizers who believed that the absence of certain characteristic features of European civilization in "First Nations" justified classifying them as savages and therefore as part of nature over which dominion had to be exerted.
-At the same time, Sproat wrote that the amazing oratory skills of the Ahts were superior to the colonizers' and he described how he owed his life to "George the Pirate," a famed Ohiaht paddler and to Chief Kleeshin.
-An Huu ay aht whaling harpoon and rope collected in 1893 reveals great sophistication and beauty (right).
+Sproat was typical of the colonizers who believed that the absence of certain characteristic features of European civilization in the indigenous peoples justified classifying them as savages and therefore as part of nature over which dominion had to be exerted.
+But Sproat also wrote that the amazing oratory skills of the Ahts were superior to the colonizers' and he described how he owed his life to "George the Pirate," a famed Ohiaht paddler and to Chief Kleeshin.
+An Huu–ay–aht whaling harpoon collected in 1893 reveals great sophistication and beauty (right).

-The Huu ay aht indigenous people on whose land Pachena Grove is located are described as Ohiat (also spelled Ohyat or Ohiet) Indians in one of the earliest popular narratives of native life on the west coast of Vancouver Island, by Gilbert Malcolm Sproat: Scenes and Studies of Savage Life (1868).
-Published in London, the book is a colonial account of the dispossession of the indigenous peoples, whom Sproat called "Ahts" (now known as Nuu chah nulth).
+The Huu–ay–aht First Nation on whose land Pachena Grove is located are described as Ohiat (also spelled Ohyat or Ohiet) Indians in one of the earliest popular narratives of native life on the west coast of Vancouver Island, by Gilbert Malcolm Sproat: Scenes and Studies of Savage Life (1868).
+Published in London, the book is a colonial account of the dispossession of the indigenous peoples, whom Sproat called "Ahts" (now known as Nuu–chah–nulth).
 Sproat describes the Ahts as a "nation" and although he ponders over the "right of any people to intrude upon another, and to dispossess them of their country," he concludes that "civilized men" have the right to occupy "savage countries."
 A photo of an "Ohiat Indian" was taken by Frederick Dally (left) at about the same time as Sproat's book appeared in Europe.

 Ohiaht whaling harpoon, 1893.